TZstatsADS/Fall2018-Proj1-samuelfu2009/README.md

 Term: Fall 2018

-+ Projec title: Happy Moments
++ Projec title: Happy Moments - a study tageting people in their 20s an 30s
 + This project is conducted by [Sen Fu sf2873]

 + Project summary: